sinclairzx81/typebox/design/website/docs/schema/5_intern.md

                              //   && typeof value.z === "boolean"))))
 ```

-The following shows the output after an Intern(...) transformation.
+The following shows the generated emit after an Intern(...) transformation.

 ```typescript
 // ------------------------------------------------------------------